-- Low Setting: The hydraulic slide plate is positioned 1" (2.5 cm) off the floor.
+- Low Setting (Figure 17): the hydraulic slide plate is positioned 1" off the floor.
 This setting is most commonly used during initial scraping or removal applications; such as carpet, VCT, ceramic tile and wood flooring.
-(Note: The "low" setting on older model hydraulic slide plates may stop the plate within one to two inches of the floors surface.) - High Setting: The hydraulic slide plate is positioned 6" (15 cm) off the floor or in most cases flush with the bottom of the slide plate channel guide.
+Note: The "low" setting on older model hydraulic slide plates may stop the plate within one to two inches of the floors surface. - High Setting (Figure 17.1): the hydraulic slide plate is positioned 6" off the floor or in most cases flush with the bottom of the slide plate channel guide.
 This setting is most often used for re-scraping glues, mastics, thin sets and soft coating.